ericianni/osu_interview_fall19/online_module/what_is_unit_testing.md

 * **Error** - a mistake that introduces a fault (e.g. typo and conceptual misunderstanding)

-So in plain English, a test can help identify when the program does not behave as intended and therefore indicates a fault exists.
-Once we know a fault exists, we can track it down and fix it, but we may never know what error actually caused the fault in the first place, but that is ultimately irrelevent.
+So, in plain English, a test can help identify when the program does not behave as intended and therefore indicates a fault exists.
+Once we know a fault exists, we can track it down and fix it, but we may never know what error actually caused the fault in the first place, but that is ultimately irrelevant.

 ### Types of Testing

-There are dozens of different ways of testing software, with more being developed and researched everyday, but each can generally be put into one of two categories: Functional Testing or Non-functional Testing.
+There are dozens of different ways of testing software, with more being developed and researched every day, but each can generally be put into one of two categories: Functional Testing or Non-functional Testing.

 **Thought Experiment**